-• anybody which you are in a position of general control or management.
+• any organisation which you are in a position of general control or management.
 This does not include general management or subscription or where the member is appointed or nominated by the council).

-- anybody exercising functions of a public nature - anybody directed to charitable purposes
+- any organisation exercising functions of a public nature - any organisation directed to charitable purposes

-• anybody whose principle purposes includes the influence of public opinion or policy (including any political party for those employees who hold a politically restricted post)
+• any organisation whose principle purposes includes the influence of public opinion or policy (including any political party for those employees who hold a politically restricted post)

-- anybody which is not open to the public without formal membership - any organisation which has dealings with the council.
+• any organisation which is not open to the public without formal membership

+• any organisation which has dealings with the council.